ioga/perceptive/README.md

     require("perceptive")

-And bind perceptive notification to some widget, for example, for your default clock widget:
+And bind perceptive notification to some widget with parameters (widget object, query string), for example, for your default clock widget:

-    perceptive.register(widget, query)
+    perceptive.register(mytextclock, 'Saint Petersburg Russia')

-    perceptive.register(mytextclock, 'Saint Petersburg Russia)
+So, current weather and three days forecast for Saint Petersburg would be shown when you'll place your mouse over clock widget.